upenn-cis1xx/camelot/README.md

 `make` to build `camelot`.
 This produces the `camelot` binary that can be run through the command line.

-For dev purposes the `make lint` rule is setup so that you can run the binary on files in a particular directory, as specified in the `TO_LINT` variable.
+For dev purposes the `make test` rule is setup so that you can run the binary on files in a particular directory, as specified in the `TESTS` variable.